Something is after the Wild Turkey. Actually, almost everything is.

 - Ben Franklin suggested the turkey as the national bird – not in a public push but in a letter to his daughter.
 The Bald Eagle won out, but the story helps boost the bird’s status.

 - Wild Turkey aren’t great flyers, but they can go up to 55 miles an hour for short distances.
 Their farm-raised cousins can’t fly.
-They’re too heavy and don’t get any exercise.
+They’re too heavy and don’t get much exercise.

 - That red fleshy growth on the Wild Turkey’s face, called a snood, figures into its mating ritual.
 It might be unappealing to humans, but hens love the look.